 Clayton Christmas Parade

 Hosted by the Rabun County Chamber of Commerce and City of Clayton, the Clayton Christmas Parade features dozens of festive floats and even an appearance by Santa.

 While the Christmas parade is their main holiday event, there’s also the Merry Market & Fundraising Jolly at the Rabun County Civic Center, where you can shop for locally produced gifts like arts & crafts, yummy baked goods, and more.

 Christmas Shindig at Tunnel Hill

 Billed as “North Georgia’s most exciting Christmas variety show,” the Christmas Shindig at Tunnel Hill features local singers, comedians, dancers, and other performers showcasing their talents for the holidays.

 This fun event happens in Dalton GA, which hosts an annual Holiday Open House.

 Downtown Dalton also hosts an annual Tree Lighting celebration and the ever-popular Spirit of Christmas Parade.

 Dahlonega’s Old-Fashioned Christmas

-Beginning with the annual lighting of the tree, Dahlonega’s Old-Fashioned Christmas is a quaint affair, making Christmas a perfect time to visit the small mountain town.
+Beginning with the annual lighting of the tree, Dahlonega’s Old-Fashioned Christmas is a quaint affair, making the holidays a perfect time to visit the small Christmas town.